What is a Jailbreak?

 All recent jailbreaks rely on exploits for bugs in the iOS kernel.
 These bugs are pretty common but can also be patched by Apple quickly, once they are public.

-While bugs in the software that runs before the iOS kernel allow running a modified kernel binary that has code signing enforcement enabled, bugs in the iOS kernel do not allow this.
+Bugs in the software that runs before the iOS kernel allow running a modified kernel binary that has code signing enforcement enabled.
+However, bugs in the iOS kernel do not allow this.
 Because of that, the kernel needs to be modified while it is running and this has to be done after each boot.

 A few years ago, Apple modified the kernel to disallow mounting of the root partition read-write.
 This prevents jailbreaks from making any modifications to the root filesystem, which limits a lot of the functionalities that a jailbreak usually would provide.
 Enabling read-write access to the root partition, therefore, requires further kernel patches.

-Another popular thing to do for users running jailbroken devices, is to inject code into the userland processes of iOS in order to modify the behaviour of running processes to achieve things like modifying the UI.
+Another popular thing to do for users running jailbroken devices, is to inject code into the userland processes of iOS.
+This is done in order to modify the behaviour of running processes to achieve things like modifying the UI.
 This is usually achieved by using a hooking framework called Cydia Substrate.
 In order for these hooking frameworks to work, they need additional kernel patches.